-One of the best things with electric scooters is that the prices vary by a lot.
+One of the best things with electric scooters is that the cost vary by a lot.

 What determines the price of an electric scooter?